Unidad-de-Desarrollo-DGSG-IGN/geoprocess-executor/README.md

 - constructor(wpsEndpoint): when you generate a new instance of the class Contour, you must to indicate the WPS endpoind that you wish to use.
 - getFields(): retrive an object indicating those geoprocess inputs.
 - async execute(longitudeLower, latitudeLower, longitudeUpper, latitudeUpper, equidistance): send the input data and the execute message to Geoserver WPS API.
 Retrieve JSON data with geoprocess result.

+### class ElevationProfile
+Allow to execute Elevation Profile geoprocess from Postgres

+**Methods**

+- constructor(wpsEndpoint): when you generate a new instance of the class ElevationProfile, you must to indicate the WPS endpoind that you wish to use.
+- getFields(): retrive an object indicating those geoprocess inputs.
+- async execute(lineString): send the input data and the execute message to Geoserver WPS API.
+Retrieve JSON data with geoprocess result.

+### class WaterRise
+Allow to execute ras:CropCoverage and ras:PolygonExtraction (concatenated) geoprocess from Geoserver

+**Methods**

+- constructor(wpsEndpoint): when you generate a new instance of the class WaterRise, you must to indicate the WPS endpoind that you wish to use.
+- getFields(): retrive an object indicating those geoprocess inputs.
+- async execute(longitudeLower, latitudeLower, longitudeUpper, latitudeUpper, level): send the input data and the execute message to Geoserver WPS API.
+Retrieve JSON data with geoprocess result.

 ## Used technology